Home » Are Parrots Smarter Than Cats?

-Parrots and cats are among the world’s smartest animals.
+Parrots and cats are among the world’s cleverest animals.
 Unfortunately, testing their cognitive abilities isn’t easy because they show their intelligence differently.

 Parrots and cats have comparable intelligence levels.
-Psittacines (parrot family members) have similar brain structures to humans, giving them human-like qualities and enabling them to mimic words.
+Psittacines have similar brain structures to humans, giving them human-like qualities and enabling them to mimic words.

-Cats have excellent long-term and visual memory skills, recalling trusted humans and about 30-40 words.
-That’s why they (usually) respond when owners call their names.
+Cats have excellent long-term and visual memory skills.
+They recall trusted humans and about 30-40 words.
+That’s why they usually respond when owners call their names.

-While cats and parrots have high intelligence, both failed the mirror test (a measure of self-awareness).
+While cats and parrots are smart, both failed the mirror test.
+This is a measure of self-awareness.

 Researchers at the University of Alberta discovered that parrots have medial spiriform nuclei, the part of the brain responsible for their advanced cognition.